 Compare to TheChessmaster or TheStrategist, which are for masterminds that push, but don't destroy, WillingSuspensionOfDisbelief.
-Also see HollywoodTactics and IdiotBall as (like all MarySue types), Mary Tzu's main ability is to make everyone else incompetent so that she looks good.
+Also see HollywoodTactics and IdiotBall as (like all MarySue types), a Mary Tzu's main ability is to make everyone else incompetent so that they look good.

 '''No examples please, this just explains the term.'''